The Taxation of NFTs

 Taxpayers holding NFTs for investment purposes will likely qualify for capital gains treatment on the sale of such NFTs.
 Short-term capital gains are taxed at the taxpayer’s highest marginal tax rate (which can be as high as 37%).
 If the taxpayer holds the NFT for more than a year, any gain may be subject to the preferential long-term capital rate.
 Although the maximum long-term capital gain is currently 20%, many tax practitioners believe NFTs will be treated by the IRS as collectibles like art, antiques, and stamps, which are taxed at the higher 28% tax rate.

-As described above, the taxation of the sale or purchase of NFTs can vary, depending on the use of the NFT by the taxpayer.
-Although existing law and IRS guidance can provide us with a framework for how NFT transactions should be taxed, taxpayers and tax practitioners alike should prepare for more detailed guidance and increased reporting requirements from the IRS amidst the rapidly growing NFT market.
+As described above, the taxation of the sale or purchase of NFTs can vary, depending on the use of the Non-Fungible Tokens by the taxpayer.
+Although existing law and IRS guidance can provide us with a framework for how Non-Fungible Tokens transactions should be taxed, taxpayers and tax practitioners alike should prepare for more detailed guidance and increased reporting requirements from the IRS amidst the rapidly growing NFT market.